OMAS-IIIF/oldaplib/docs/knowledge_base.md

 how an ontology is created in RDF/RDFS/OWL.

 Let's assume – as in the example above – that we want to define an Ontology about persons where we would like to know the names, where he/she lives and works.
-The Namespace should be `http://my.org/ontology#`.
-NOTE: WHY SHOULD THE NAMESPACE
-BE THAT?
-DO WE JUST CHOOSE THAT?
+The Namespace we choose is `http://my.org/ontology#` (we are free to use an arbitrary IRI as namespace – however it should be unique and must end with `#` or `/`).
 We decide here, to use the fragment indicator as separator (we could instead choose to use `/` which is basically equivalent).
 Thus, we use the prefix `@PREFIX mo: <http://my.org/ontology#> .` First we define a new *class* of subjects, called *Person*: